cs160-berkeley/prog-01-crunch-time-danieldobalian/README.md

 # PROG 01: Crunch Time

 Crunch Time is an app that helps people lose weight by converting exercise to calories.
+It is a simple interface that given the amount of time exercised or reps performed, will output the number of calories burned.
+The application also displays similar exercises along with the equivalent workouts.

 ## Authors